Sindkhed Raja: Administration

 Sindkhed Raja is an administrative headquarters of Sindkhed Raja Taluka.

 Office of Sub-Divisional Officer (Revenue)

 During reorganization of revenue Sub-Divisions during 2013, Government of Maharashtra established a new revenue sub-divisional office at Sindkhed Raja.
 Its jurisdiction includes Sindkhed Raja and Deulgaon Raja Tahsils.
-The office was inaugurated by then guardian minister of district Mr. Hasan Mushrif on 15 August 2013.
+The office was inaugurated by then guardian minister of districtHasan Mushrif on 15 August 2013.
 Dr. Vivek Ghodke was the first Sub-Divisional Magistrate of Sindkhed Raja.

 Cultural legacy

-Sindkhed Raja is the birthplace of Jijabai, mother of Maratha king Shivaji, (founder of Maratha empire).
+Sindkhed Raja is the birthplace of Jijabai, mother of Maratha King Shivaji, (founder of Maratha Empire).